deepprakash345/GitWorkflow/packages/forms-next-core/docs/classes/FormMetaData.default.md

 • `get` **version**(): `string`

-Version of the adaptive form specification
+Version of the crispr form specification

 #### Returns